-And there’s no better place in town to pursue rational thought than Verve Coffee Roasters.
+And there’s no better place in town to pursue a caffeinated buzz than Verve Coffee Roasters.
 Verve’s coffee has personality, style, rich chewy flavor and the satisfying balance of flavors you find in expensive red wine.
-My favorite storefront is the Santa Cruz Pacific Avenue location: slabs of rustic wooden furniture, hip concrete floor, slate blue walls, gleaming chrome, fresh flowers and colorful artwork . . . it’s gorgeous.
+My favorite storefront is the Santa Cruz Pacific Avenue location with the slabs of rustic wooden furniture, hip concrete floor, slate blue walls, gleaming chrome, fresh flowers and colorful artwork . . . it’s gorgeous.
 Even the cookies are lovely:

 No problem if you’re not in the mood for coffee – this coffee cherry tea is light and zingy and tastes nothing of coffee:

 And it’s not just me – Verve consistently wins awards’ recently it made Thrillist’s 11 Best Coffee Roasters in America, the Epicurious 25 Best Coffee Shops in America and Eater’s 38 Essential Coffee Shops Across America.

 There’s an art to making the best-looking cappuccino in town:

 Watch this video to learn how the award-wining baristas at Verve create their caffeine-fueled art.
 And next time you’re in Santa Cruz, make this a destination coffee shop stop.